marcotallone/statistical_methods_final/README.md

 Accuracy for reduced model fit2 without performing kfold is better.
 So, next we try tuning a tree of reduced model.

 ### Classification Tree with tuning parameters(Hyperparameter)
-we defined some parameters in control for hyperparameters like minsplit,minbucket = round(5 / 3),maxdepth = 3, cp = 0.011 and got below metrics for tuned model.
+Fine-tuning the model's hyperparameters, such as the complexity parameter (cp), helps in achieving a balance between model complexity and performance.
+This step can lead to a more optimized and generalizable model.we defined some parameters in control for hyperparameters like minsplit,minbucket = round(5 / 3),maxdepth = 3, cp = 0.011 and got below metrics for tuned model.

 ```
 table(predictions_tune)